TCO46/TheNeovim/main.md

 To be honest Neovim can be use to write anything you want not just coding.
 You can write diary, note, plan, etc and with plugins, you can improve the experience of writing which we will cover in the last section.

-Most of the time I use Neovim for coding because how fast and strong it is and sometime I use Neovim for writing like the one you reading right now.
-But you can see Neovim as a empty Notebook, a Journal or even just a paper.
+Most of the time I use Neovim for coding because how fast and strong it is and sometime I use Neovim for writing like the one you are reading right now.
+But you can see Neovim as an empty notebook, a journal or even just a paper.

 ## Installing Neovim